apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Haiti’s prime minister lands in Puerto Rico, official says, as gangs rampage at home**
+**Crypto Funding Rates Reset After Bitcoin's Sharp Pullback From $69K**

-You can read more about it [here](https://www.cnn.com/2024/03/05/americas/haiti-violence-prime-minister-henry-intl-latam/index.html).
+You can read more about it [here](https://www.coindesk.com/markets/2024/03/06/crypto-funding-rates-reset-after-bitcoins-sharp-pullback-from-69k/).

 ## Requirements
 - Python 3.8